Tanner-Eischen/LeafWise/README.md

 ## 🎯 Project Overview

-Plant Social is a modern social messaging platform focused on plant enthusiasts, built with Flutter and FastAPI.
+LeafWise is a modern social messaging platform focused on plant enthusiasts, built with Flutter and FastAPI.
 This project implements core Snapchat features with plant-specific enhancements and AI-powered recommendations.

 ## 🚀 Phase 1: Core MVP - COMPLETED